 All vitamin B12 supplements are based around the same structure – a cobalt ion surrounded by a corrin ring.
 But there are variations around this theme, each with their own set of unique properties and potential benefits.

-So what are the most popular vegan B12 supplements, and which one is right for you?
+So what are the most popular supplements for vitamin B12 for vegans, and which one is right for you?

 3 Types of B12 Supplements: